 Pulsed Dye Laser is a laser used to treat vascular abnormalities, such as redness of acne and rosacea, angiomas (red growths), leg veins, scars/keloids, and brown pigmented lesions (lentigines).
 V-Beam works by dispensing intense but gentle burst of light that selectively destroys the blood vessels without damaging the surrounding skin and tissues.
-Cosmetically sensitive areas, such as face, neck, and V of chest can be easily treated.
-Pain is usually minor, and Dr. Goldenberg will use a topical anesthetic prior to treatment to decrease your discomfort as much as possible.
-Dr. Goldenberg’s laser system also uses a cooling mechanism that helps to minimize pain even further.
+Cosmetically sensitive areas, such as the face, neck, and V of the chest can be easily treated.
+Pain is usually minor, and your doctor will use a topical anesthetic prior to treatment to decrease your discomfort as much as possible.
+The laser system also uses a cooling mechanism that helps to minimize pain even further.
 More than one session is usually necessary to achieve optimal results.
-Most patients experience some redness, bruising and/or swelling that fades rapidly.
-This is usually easily covered with make up.
-Dr. Goldenberg recommends SPF30-50 sunscreen immediately after the procedure.
-Please tell Dr. Goldenberg if you have a tendency to develop cold sores so that preventive medication can be prescribed.
+Most patients experience some redness, bruising, and/or swelling that fades rapidly.
+This is usually easily covered with makeup.
+Our doctors recommend SPF30-50 sunscreen immediately after the procedure.
+Please tell your doctor if you have a tendency to develop cold sores so that preventive medication can be prescribed.

-Dr. Goldenberg uses a light beam about the size of a dime to treat large areas in minimal time.
-Treating facial areas may take 10 to 15 minutes while an average sized back takes about 30 to 45 minutes.
+Your doctor will use a light beam about the size of a dime to treat large areas in minimal time.
+Treating facial areas may take 10 to 15 minutes while an average-sized back takes about 30 to 45 minutes.
 Eye goggles are worn whenever a laser is used to protect the eyes from light bouncing off metal objects.
 Typical treatment sessions require four to six visits spaced about a month apart.
 The sensation of laser hair removal has been compared to a rubber band snapping.
 Cryogen (a freezing spray) may be used to maintain comfort.
-Shaving the hair as close as possible right before the procedure also decreases the pain of procedure.
+Shaving the hair as close as possible right before the procedure also decreases the pain of the procedure.